PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 1. 49 images of men dusting, and 49 images of men performing another activity.
 2. 49 images of women dusting, and 49 images of women performing another activity.

-You can find the dusting dataset, [here](https://edubuas.sharepoint.com/:f:/t/FAI1.P2-01Project1BADSAI2022-23copy/Et-Tj9GBa_tLkODGuaG6TfcBY57_FZ6tzPObCeW30cPrrw?e=FSJNKT).
+You can find the dusting test sets, [here](https://edubuas.sharepoint.com/:f:/t/FAI1.P2-01Project1BADSAI2022-23copy/Et-Tj9GBa_tLkODGuaG6TfcBY57_FZ6tzPObCeW30cPrrw?e=FSJNKT).

 To evaluate the fairness of the binary classification model, we created a confusion matrix for each test set; one for the male agent and another for the female agent.

 If our binary classification model contains bias, then the outcomes of the group fairness metrics will be different for the two test sets.
-In practice, this means that the model will make biased predictions, which in turn may harm individuals by instigating or facilitating an unfair decision-making process.
+In practice, this means that the model will make biased predictions, which in turn may harm individuals or groups in society by instigating or facilitating an unfair decision-making process.
 For example, when we use our biased classifier to select images for an advertisement campaign, it may only select images of females dusting, thereby reinforcing the (harmful) stereotype that females are homemakers, and males are breadwinners.

 __To solve this use-case, you will need to:__